 I arrange these moments into celebrations of human fragility.

 A self taught artist, Vahge moved to Brooklyn, NY in the fall of 2007, where she currently lives and works.
-Her collages have shown and been collected worldwide: in London, Germany, Italy, Taiwan, New York, California, New Jersey, Miami, and Santa Fe, NM.
-She has created album and promotional artwork for a variety of musical acts and companies, including Universal Records.
+Her collages have been shown and collected worldwide: in Europe, Asia, and North America.
+She has created album and promotional artwork for a variety of musical acts and companies.